 - £150.00 if you live in the UK

 - £158.00 if you live outside the UK (additional fee covers extra postage costs)

 How to join:

-If you have successfully passed your Post Graduate Practitioner's Assessment (Part III) and haven't yet received your invitation to upgrade your membership to become a Registered Member of the HGI (or you have misplaced it), please contact Silvana Limpus, HGI Membership Secretary, via email: email@example.com, or by post: The Human Givens Institute, Chalvington, East Sussex, BN27 3TD, UK.
+If you have successfully passed your Post Graduate Practitioner's Assessment (Part III) and haven't yet received your invitation to upgrade your membership to Registered Member level (or you have misplaced it), please contact Silvana Limpus, HGI Membership Secretary, via email: firstname.lastname@example.org, or by post: The Human Givens Institute, Chalvington, East Sussex, BN27 3TD, UK.

 Please note, You will also need to print out, complete and send in your HG Practitioners' Professional Register Application Entry Form with your application so that you can be included on the professional register.